What You Need To Know About Coronavirus

 What is Coronavirus?

 Coronaviruses are a type of virus that are usually found in animals, which can sometimes be transmitted to humans.
-The Coronavirus going around right now is called COVID-19.
+The Coronavirus going around right now causes the illness called COVID-19.

-While there’s not a lot of information out there, because COVID-19 is a new virus, it's thought the virus is carried in tiny droplets that are spread when you cough or sneeze.
+While there’s not a lot of information out there, because COVID-19 is a new disease, it's thought the virus is carried in tiny droplets that are spread when you cough or sneeze, or aerosols exhaled through breathing.
 This is similar to other viruses, like the flu.

 These droplets can also land on surfaces, and it’s thought that the virus can survive there for up to 72 hours (3 days).
 This is why it’s important to regularly wash your hands and avoid touching your face, as you can pick the virus up from touching a contaminated surface.